-- Understanding has the key and critical aspects of cloud computing, connecting t th with broader economic and operational objectives and principles of the service lifecycle. - Has knowledge of the tools and techniques of virtualization Mr. century that are used to ensure the successful completion of a year the services and resources taking into account the budget. - It is able to distinguish the main roles in a real or a case study of a cloud computing project and to assess the role of the stakeholders in the implementation of the project. - It uses cloud computing methodologies to identify key elements such as critical infrastructures, interfaces, dependencies, and a realistic or implementation. - Analyzes and calculates the basic costs of the service and the connection with the timing. - Collaborate with its fellow students to create and present a project in a computational cloud service case study that includes the organization, allocation of key tasks, architectural design and implementation of the service (Environmental Analysis -Communications, Objectives, Work Structure Analysis, Chronoprogramming, and Budget).
+- Understand the key and critical aspects of cloud computing, connecting them with broader economic and operational objectives and principles of the service lifecycle. - Acquire knowledge of the tools and techniques of virtualization Mr. century that are used to ensure the successful completion of a year the services and resources taking into account the budget, - Distinguish the main roles in a real or a case study of a cloud computing project and to assess the role of the stakeholders in the implementation of the project. - It uses cloud computing methodologies to identify key elements such as critical infrastructures, interfaces, dependencies, and a realistic or implementation. - Analyzes and calculates the basic costs of the service and the connection with the timing. - Collaborate with its fellow students to create and present a project in a computational cloud service case study that includes the organization, allocation of key tasks, architectural design and implementation of the service (Environmental Analysis Communications, Objectives, Work Structure Analysis, Chronoprogramming, and Budget)